 The Company presents its Financial Statements in Canadian dollars.
 All dollar figures in this Annual Information Form are in Canadian dollars, unless otherwise indicated.
-All of the financial data contained in this Annual Information Form relating to the Company have been prepared using International Financial Reporting Standards.
+All financial data contained in this Annual Information Form relating to the Company has been prepared using International Financial Reporting Standards.